-So, I say this to Evangelicals who say they once were atheist.
-Yes, you may have been an atheist, but you were not an atheist like me.
+So, I say this to Evangelicals who say they once were atheists: Yes, you may have been an unbeliever, but you were not an atheist like me.
 Until you can show me that you have done your homework, then I am going to assume that you were what I call a default atheist.
-If you are going to comment on my blog and claim you were an atheist before you became a Christian then it is fair for me to ask you to demonstrate how and why you became an atheist.
+If you are going to comment on my blog and claim you were an atheist before you became a Christian, then it is fair for me to ask you to demonstrate how and why you became an atheist.
 It is not enough for you to say that you didn’t believe in God and then you became a Christian.
 ALL of us didn’t believe in God at one time.
 That’s the normal human condition, according to the Bible.

 Bruce Gerencser, 63, lives in rural Northwest Ohio with his wife of 42 years.
 He and his wife have six grown children and thirteen awesome grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.